-We hope that you have had a look at the texts below and are enjoying reading them.
+Why not carry on reading the texts below.
 Remember, Mrs Murray has kindly written a guide to using QR codes in case you don't know how to access them.

 Most mobile phones and tablets automatically have a QR code scanner built into their camera.
 If this is the case, just open the camera on your phone, as if you are going to take a picture, and aim it at the QR code (black and white square).
 The phone camera will focus in on the code (this can take up to a few seconds) and will then open the internet page/app etc. that the QR code is linked to.

 If you do not have a QR scanner inbuilt in your phone or device, simply download a QR scanner app from your app store such as: • Kaspersky’s QR code reader and scanner • NeoReader Barcode Scanner • Bar-Code reader • QR code reader by Scan Once you have the app, open it up and align the scanning camera with the QR code and, just like through the camera, it will take you to the link within the code.

 Take a break activities!

 Today's activity is brilliant!
 Think about the best thing that could happen.
 What do you think?
 We think that the possibilities for you all are endless and we think that the best thing that can happen is for you all to have a happy and healthy summer break - ready for High School in Serptember!

 We are going to leave the following links and videos up all summer.
 They were sent to us by our school nurse and they will make you think about the emotional and physical changes that you might go through over the summer and your transition to High School.

 Please find below a number of Maths and English activities to complete over the next 2 days - we hope you don't think that we are being 'mean' by giving you these!
 (There's a clue to a Maths activity there!)